SYXiao2002/OpenAutoBookmark/readme.md

 # OpenAutoBookmark

-OpenAutoBookmark is a tool that replaces the AutoBookmark™ Plug-in for Adobe® Acrobat.
-It is designed to help users add bookmarks to their PDF files automatically.
+OpenAutoBookmark is an automated tool designed to create bookmarks for PDF files, which has a similar functionality of the AutoBookmark™ Plug-in for Adobe® Acrobat.

 ## Features